x1n3mot3/Panfluoranyl.exe/README.md

 This malware can disable Task Manager and overwrite the MBR, so only run the safety version if you are on a real PC.

 Works in Windows XP (kinda) to Windows 11 (if you allow permissions for the GDI effects and the exes in Windows 11, 10, 8.1, and 8.)

+Go to the releases to download the malware